yashdiniz/Project.Mini-2019/README.md

 This 2D retro game provides the player with a magic wand, and this wand is able to yield two weapons: _a fire weapon and a water weapon_.
 Similarly, the player is faced with two adversaries, _a fire monster and a water monster_.
 The player is able to kill the adversary by yielding a weapon of it's opposite type, i.e. **fire kills water, and water kills fire**.

 The crux of this game is the _wave-like speed control_...
-This is implemented by the `runner.Game.updateGameSpeed()` functione, which constantly updates the speed of the game by modifying the frame-rate, in a sine-wave like fashion.
+This is implemented by the `runner.Game.updateGameSpeed()` function, which constantly updates the speed of the game by modifying the frame-rate, in a sine-wave like fashion.
 The game gradually increases its speed(representing a _wave_) and then gradually decreases the speed(representing the _passing of a wave_).

 The project also has the score module, that saves its data into an SQL database(we were restricted from using noSQL technologies because we had to comply to the project instructions).